rosanof/guidance-rtb/README.md

 # How to use NLB with RTB Kit

 The following are instructions to create either internal or external NLB for load testing.
-These can be used to simulate external traffic to the cluster and to compare latency between internal, external and direct connection to the cluster (e.g. through Heimdall).
+These can be used to simulate external traffic to the cluster and to compare latency between internal, external and direct connection to the cluster (e.g. through N‌etworkBr‌idge).

 ## Internal NLB
 1. Deploy internal NLB: `kubectl apply -f deployment/infrastructure/deployment/bidder-nlb.yaml`